bndkr/evolution/README.md

 ```

 ### Dependencies
+Most dependencies are packaged with this repository.
+Only Boost and glew must be installed to build.
 Evolution Game Engine depends on other C++ libraries:
  - imgui: for example frontent.
 Packaged in `dep/`.
  - eigen: packaged in `dep/`.
  - [color-console](https://github.com/aafulei/color-console) for colored console output, included in `dep/`.
  - stb_image: for png loading, packaged in `dep/`.
+ - glfw: for window creation.
+Packaged as a submodule in `dep/`.
+ - assimp: for asset loading.
+Packaged as a submodule in `dep/`.
  - boost: for filesystem, unit testing, and python module creation.
 Must be built and installed on the target system.
  - glew: for opengl extention wrangling.
-Must be installed on the target system.
- - glfw: for window creation.
-Must be installed on the target system.
- - assimp: for asset loading.
 Must be installed on the target system.

 ### Build instructions
 Once all dependencies are installed, use CMake to create projects.
 Currently only windows projects are supported.
 Plans